emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 * **Use an app to start learning vocabulary and get some exposure to grammar.** Duolingo is free and popular.
 My personal favorite is Speakly because the sentences make more sense.
 Anki is great if you're that kind of person.
 * **Listen to Coffee Break German or some equivalent.** It'll teach you some basic grammar, expand your vocabulary and teach you to hear the difference between good and bad pronunciation.
 * **Learn to tolerate ambiguity.** Get used to not understanding some of what you're listening to — and by some I mean most.
 Your success with comprehensible input will depend on your ability to remain interested and engaged in content that you don't fully understand.
+* **English and German are related — you are not starting from 0% comprehension, use this to your advantage!** English speakers are NOT starting from 0% comprehension in German.
+Thanks to the languages' shared histories, they have a lot of words in common — and most of the most common words in English have German cognates.
+Use this advantage and start listening to harder, more interesting things earlier than you might with a language that isn't related to English.
 * **Turn dead time into German input time: get a set of bluetooth earbuds.** It's pretty much impossible to rack up enough hours of input to learn well as a normal busy adult without leaning hard into audiobooks and podcasts.
 You can listen to stuff when you're on your commute or doing any mindless task that requires your hands and eyes. _Audio turns dead-time in to German-learning time._ Headphones make it much easier to get enough input time if you live with other people who aren't also learning German.
 * **Consume the easiest input you can find.** Comprehensible input works best if you understand more of it.
 Graded readers, podcasts in "slow German," kids shows, etc. are great for comprehensibility and there are some good ones that are interesting for adults.
 But if you find yourself getting bored...
 * **Be willing to sacrifice comprehensibility to maintain interest.
 Find and start consuming German media you like before you're "ready."** Don't torture yourself with boring input.
 Feed your interest in the language with interesting media.
 Even if you don't understand all of it, it doesn't matter so long as you're entertained enough interest to pay attention.